-Market: We strive to grow in correlation with the market in the stainless core business, while also increasing our earnings in non-stainless and new business areas.
+Market: We grow with the market in the stainless core business and increase our earnings in non-stainless and new business areas.
 We divest non-strategic and unprofitable business units.

 Processes: We use the synergies of our internal and external network and improve our efficiency through modern technologies and IT systems.
 Standards implemented throughout the Group ensure transparency and process reliability.